djalbat/watchful-cli/README.md

 Incremental builds with bundling.

-Watchful leverages [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/) in order to provide a straightforward build tool that supports incremental transpilation together with bundling.
+Watchful leverages [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/) to provide a straightforward build tool that supports incremental transpilation together with bundling.

 ## What aren't Babel and Browserify included as dependencies?